sndzoo/sndzoo.github.io/index.md

 # [](#documentation)Documentation

 The following sections describe how to download and use the data sets.
-Further documentation can also be found in the [wiki of SNDZoo's "common"" repository](https://github.com/sndzoo/common/wiki).
+Further documentation can also be found in the [wiki of SNDZoo's "common" repository](https://github.com/sndzoo/common/wiki).

 ## How to download the data sets?